eniwbola/Modeling_Cortical_Synaptic_Effects_of_Anesthesia_and_their_Cholinergic_Reversal/README.md

 cpp file for simulating model/all simulation spike trains.

 ## simulation_send.batch
-batch file that send file to clusther, this can rwmoved if doing this locatlly
+batch file that sends file to cluster, this can removed if doing this locally

 ## simulation_control_bash.sh
 This is used to simulated specific paramters for different intial condictions  and network structure

 ## gen_alg.m
 This file evaluates the new simualations by comparing them to the experimental data and then generatesa new set of paramters

 ## gen_alg_bash_control.sh